mukut-d/mukut-d/README.md

 ** ⚡ About me**

-- ❤️ I build Cross-Platform Mobile apps using React Native, and have fun experiments on type-level
+- ❤️ I build WebApps using MERN stack, and have fun experiments on type-level

 - 💬 Ask me about anything [here](https://github.com/mukut-d/mukut-d/issues)
 -  🔭 I’m currently working on Full Stack(MERN) Projects